ralna/hmat_lib/docs/source/theory/hodlr_theory.rst

 where :math:`U` and :math:`V^T` are square orthogonal matrices and :math:`\Sigma` is a rectangular diagonal matrix containing the singular values.
-The singular values (:math:`\sigma_k = \Sigma_{k,k}`) are real non-negative numbers and, whem obtained computationally, they usually come sorted in descending order (:math:`\Sigma_{k,k} < \Sigma_{k+1,k+1}`).
+The singular values (:math:`\sigma_k = \Sigma_{k,k}`) are real non-negative numbers and, when obtained computationally, they usually come sorted in descending order (:math:`\Sigma_{k,k} < \Sigma_{k+1,k+1}`).
 Therefore, when performing an SVD of an off-diagonal (``i!=j``) block: